CHE Iron Condor Strategy

 CHE (Chemed Corporation), in the Healthcare sector, (Medical - Care Facilities industry), listed on NYSE.

-Chemed Corporation provides hospice and palliative care services to patients through a network of physicians, registered nurses, home health aides, social workers, clergy, and volunteers primarily in the United States.
-The company operates in two segments, VITAS and Roto-Rooter.
-It offers plumbing, drain cleaning, excavation, water restoration, and other related services to residential and commercial customers through company-owned branches, independent contractors, and franchisees.
-The company was incorporated in 1970 and is headquartered in Cincinnati, Ohio.
+Chemed Corporation provides hospice and palliative care services to patients through a network of physicians, doctors, registered nurses, home health aides, social workers, clergy, and volunteers primarily in the United States.
+The company operates through two segments: VITAS and Roto-Rooter segments.
+The company offers plumbing, drain cleaning, excavation, water restoration, and other related services to residential and commercial customers through company-owned branches, independent contractors, and franchisees.
+The company also provides direct medical services to patients, as well as spiritual and emotional counseling to both patients and their families.
+Chemed Corporation was incorporated in 1970 and is headquartered in Cincinnati, Ohio.

 What is a iron condor on CHE?